City Rail Link: Construction methods

-Britomart station
+Stations and depot

+Waitematā

-Following completion of the CRL, most trains will no longer terminate at Britomart.
-Platforms 1 and 4 will be the through platforms, while platforms 2 and 3 will remain terminating platforms.
+Following completion of the CRL, most trains no longer terminate at Waitematā.
+Platforms 1 and 4 are through platforms, while platforms 2 and 3 are stabling platforms.

-The number of in-service platforms was reduced from 5 to 4 in 2022, with the in-use platforms changing as construction progressed, and the original Platform 2 permanently decommissioned.
+The number of in-service platforms was reduced from 5 to 4 in 2022, with the in-use platforms changing as construction progressed, and the original platform 2 permanently decommissioned.
 The original platforms 3–5 became platforms 2–4.

-Te Waihorotiu station
+Te Waihorotiu

-This station will be constructed by the cut-and-cover method, 15 metres deep under Albert Street.
-As originally planned, it will be 300 metre long and run between Victoria Street and Wellesley Street.
+This station was constructed by the cut-and-cover method, 15 metres deep under Albert Street.
+As originally planned, it is 300 metre long and runs between Victoria Street and Wellesley Street.

-Karanga-a-Hape station
+Karanga-a-Hape

-This station will be 32 metre underground.
-Original plans were for platforms 150 metre long.
-There will be an entrance on Mercury Lane, with early plans making provision for an entrance that would be added later on Beresford Square.
+This station is 32 metre underground.
+Original plans were for platforms 150 metre long, with an entrance on Mercury Lane, and with early plans making provision for an entrance that would be added later on Beresford Square.
 Assessments of passenger numbers in 2018 indicated that longer trains and platforms would be needed earlier, and a decision was made to lengthen the platforms so as to incorporate the Beresford Square entrance from the outset.

 Demolition of buildings on Mercury Lane began on 4 November 2019.
-Demolition at this site will be done in two phases, with completion expected in April 2020.
-Demolition of buildings at the Beresford Square site was expected to take three years.
+Demolition at this site was to be done in two phases, with completion expected in April 2020.
+Demolition of buildings at the Beresford Square site were expected to take three years.

-Maungawhau station
+Maungawhau

 In October 2019, demolition of 30 buildings in the vicinity of this station began.
-This first stage of three phases of demolition is expected to be completed in March 2020.
+This first stage of three phases of demolition was expected to be completed by March 2020.

+Wiri depot

+To accommodate the new trains the Wiri Maintenance and Stabling Depot was expanded with an additional 10 stabling roads, along with increased charging stations and maintenance bays.